 Outdoor cats are more likely to contract ear mites, but indoor cats aren’t immune to the issue.
 Large communal areas for pets, such as kennels, are breeding grounds for parasites like ear mites or fleas.

 Do you think your cat has fleas?
 Read this next to find out: "Home Remedies for Fleas on Cats [Helpful Tips Inside!]"

 If your furry friend contracts ear mites, the symptoms will be very obvious.
 Your cat will be itching the ears, head, and neck constantly.
 This scratching can lead to chunks of hair loss and excoriations/raw spots that creates other infections.

-Left untreated, the excessive scratching and licking from ear mites can lead to pain in cats.
-Head shaking typically accompanies the scratching as well.
+Left untreated, excessive scratching and licking from ear mites can lead to pain in cats.
+Head shaking typically accompanies scratching as well.
 Ear mites can cause red, brown, or blackish crust in and around the ear.
 The mite debris and ear wax tend to look like coffee grounds.
 In extreme cases, ear mite infestations can affect hearing and balance.

 If your cat is not displaying the visible signs of ear mites, but you still feel that something is wrong, you should notice their behavior.
 Untreated health issues can cause cats to misbehave or act differently than they usually would.

 Is your cat scratching furniture for the first time or lashing out, even at you?
 These negative changes in behavior could indicate they have contracted ear mites or that something else is wrong with your cat.
 In this instance, a veterinary professional is the best next step to evaluate your pet.

 In some instances, when stress or pain accumulates it can lead to aggressive behavior in cats.
 It’s important to note that excessive itching, hair loss, and behavioral changes can also be symptoms of other underlying health issues.
 When in doubt, you should always get a second opinion from a veterinarian.